kurumajidoxia/turtlebot_robotcup/README.md

 Detail of both Task description and algorithms can be found in the documentation.

 Note: In twoplayer, since calibrations of camera and odometry are different for two turtlebots, there are two separate files for each turtlebot.
-Except the calibration part, the other finctions are all the same.
+Except the calibration part, the other functions are all the same.